hameed0380/hameed0380/README.md

 #### About Me

 - I hold a degree in Computer Science with a specialisation in Artificial Intelligence.
-- I'm interested in machine learning, software development, and all things AI.
+- I'm interested in machine learning, software development, and all things Data and AI.
 - Currently working on data engineering pipeline project.

 #### Skills